elixirschool/elixirschool/_posts/2019-03-19-til-validations-and-constraints.md

 ```

 There are a ton of validations out there that can enhance your app!
 Take a
-look at the documentation for the [Ecto.Changeset](https://hexdocs.pm/ecto/Ecto.Changeset.html#summary).
-Now the next
+look at the documentation for [Ecto.Changeset](https://hexdocs.pm/ecto/Ecto.Changeset.html#summary).
+In the next
-phase will be looking at when we need to apply some constraints.
+section, we'll look at why we need to apply constraints and how to use them.

 ### Constraints
-You might have gotten to this point and thought, why are there differences?
+If we use validations, why would we also need constraints?
 Let's think about many apps that we use.
 When we sign up for an application, are
 we allowed to signup with the same email as another user?
 (Hint: the answer should
-always be no.) The reason is because developers want to be able to distinguish users
+always be no.)
-between one another and ensure that they can send the right person the right information.

 So why couldn't we just have a validation for uniqueness?
-Well remember the definition
-we learned about validations, we perform the validation prior to checking the database.
+Remember that, by definition validation are executed _prior to checking the database_.
 If we were to have a validation for uniqueness, that would mean everything is
 unique even if you're adding duplicates since it doesn't look at the database.

 A constraint is a rule that is enforced **by the database**.
-When an application,
-is finished checking through its validations, it then wants to ensure that it can be
-saved into the database just fine and isn't breaking any of the constraints.
+Your application will run through Ecto.Changeset's validations first without interacting with the database.
+Then it will execute
+any constraints by checking the database.

-Let's add our first constraint, uniqueness!
+Let's add our first constraint to enforce a user's unique email!
 ```elixir
 user
 |> cast(attrs, [:display_name, :email, :password])